B16f00t/whapa/README.md

 WhatsApp Messenger Version 2.19.115

 Whapa is a toolset to analyze whatsapp app for android.
 All tools are written in Python 2.X.
-Whapa toolset is divided in three tools:
+Whapa toolset is divided in four tools:
 * **Whapa**     (Whatsapp Parser)
 * **Whamerge**  (Whatsapp Merger)
 * **Whagodri**  (Whataspp Google Drive Extractor)